michanto/cdk-orchestration/API.md

 ```

 Returns true for any Stack or CfnElement that is a transform host, as well as for all CfnTransformHost constructs.

+Note that a Stack or CfnElement may start of as not being a transform
+host, but can become one later if a transform is applied to it.

 It does NOT tell you that the object is of type CfnTransformHost.